 With battling the cognitive decline in mind, Piracetam was used by scientists as the basis for the development of Noopept in 1996.

-Therefore, it should not be surprising that brain scans show very similar brain function after ingesting the one or the other.
+Therefore, it should not be surprising that brain scans show very similar brain functions after ingesting one or the other.

 1. Noopept Improves Cognitive Performance And Memory